Tux/Text-CSV_XS/doc/Text-CSV_XS.md

     The header line parsed in the ["header"](#header) contains an empty field.

-- 1013 "INI - the header contains nun-unique fields"
+- 1013 "INI - the header contains non-unique fields"

     The header line parsed in the  ["header"](#header)  contains at least  two identical